cloudposse/docs/content/geodesic/module/usage/with-kops.md

 Add to the module `Dockerfile` environment variables

-{{% include-code-block title="terraform apply" file="content/geodesic/module/usage/examples/Dockerfile" %}}
+{{% include-code-block title="Dockerfile" file="content/geodesic/module/usage/examples/Dockerfile" %}}

 You might want to adjust these settings: